Aj3Jxw4f/brainworkshop/Readme.md

    if the program was launched between midnight and 4 AM.
 * A setting to skip the title screen was added to the config file.
 * The grid lines and crosshairs can be toggled in the config file.
-* A setting was added to select rounded or sharp corners for the solid-color squares.
 * A setting was added to expand the size of the field to fill the screen.
 * Arithmetic Mode: The acceptable decimal answers can be set in the config file.